 - 1. Maintain a cumulative GPA of 2.75 in their current degree program; - a.
 This means that transfer credit hours and/or courses from previous Averett degree(s) will not be included when computing your GPA as a nursing major. - 2.
 Criminal background check remains satisfactory per VBON regulations; - 3.
 Satisfactorily meet both didactic and clinical elements of each clinical course - a.
 If a student fails a nursing clinical course during the semester, s/he will be removed from that course and any other nursing course in which s/he is enrolled.
-The student will be allowed to remain enrolled in non-clinical nursing courses for the remainder of the semester. - 4.
+The student will be allowed to remain enrolled in non-clinical nursing courses for the remainder of the semester. - b.
+In each course with a clinical component, exams/tests/quizzes will count as 70% of the course grade, and the final exam will count as 10% of the final clinical course grade. - 4.
 Satisfactory skills lab performance; - 5.
 Continued health clearance; - 6.
 Current CPR certification.